City of Minneapolis Local Board of Appeal and Equalization (LBAE)

 - Copy of lease or rental agreement

-Step Three: Submit application to the Local Board.
+Step Three: Submit application to LBAE (applies to paper applications only)

-- E-mail completed application with supporting materials to [email protected]
+- Email completed application and supporting materials to [email protected]

 - Mail completed application and supporting materials to: